ggleblanc2/ArraySum/README.md

 The first two `for` loops will loop through the starting position of the subarray you want to sum.
 The second two `for` loops will loop through the subarray, summing the values.

 To the original poster: If English is not your native language, write your question and expanation in your native language and use Google translate to translate your question and expanation into English.
-You need to clearly state the problem, possible inputs, and desired outputs clearly for your question to make sense.
+You need to clearly state the problem, possible inputs, and desired outputs for your question to make sense.